 “The San Francisco Chronicle’s” George C. Warren also raved, stating that the act had “a strong-voiced small woman, who imitates in a big way.”
-This is the first indication (in print) that Judy’s voice was becoming the far more mature than her years (11-years-old) to the point that someone might mistake her for a woman.
+This is the first indication (in print) that Judy’s voice was becoming far more mature than her years (11 years old) to the point that someone might mistake her for an adult.

 Also on this date, Judy’s ninth appearance on Frank Morgan’s limited series of 15-minute shows.
 Little is known about these shows outside of what the newspapers tell us, which do not include the actual contents, just schedule listings.
 No recordings are known to survive.

 Judy was listed as being a part of the shows that aired on June 6th, 14th, 21st, 28th; July 5th, 12th, 19th, 26th; and August 2nd, 6th & 9th.
 She’s not listed in the final three episodes on August 16, 23, & 30.
 No recordings are known to exist of any of the shows nor is there any information as to what Judy sang.